An Information-Theoretic Framework for Receiver Quantization in Communication: Discussions on Further Quantization Rules at the Receiver

 From Fig. \ref{gmimmse}, we confirm that, under uniform quantization, the parameter $\gamma$ converges to $\mathsf{mmse}$ when the loading factor approaches its optimal value $L^*$ (in this example it is $2.3441$); see also Fig. \ref{gmimmseu1}.
-Interestingly, this consistency also occurs in Fig. \ref{gmimmseopt}, where we use the optimal $8$-level quantizer obtained numerically in \cite{Zhang12} by Lloyd's algorithm \cite{Lloyd}.
-But for the nonuniform quantizer given in Fig. \ref{gmimmsenu} and the optimized quantizer with equispaced thresholds (also obtained in \cite{Zhang12}) given in Fig. \ref{gmimmseuo}, the gain control factor that maximizes the GMI and the one that minimizes the MSE are different.
+Interestingly, the consistency also occurs in two examples: Fig. \ref{gmimmseopt} for the optimal $8$-level quantizer obtained numerically in \cite{Zhang12} by Lloyd's algorithm \cite{Lloyd}, and Fig. \ref{gmimmseuo} for the optimized quantizer with equispaced thresholds (also obtained in \cite{Zhang12}).
+But for the nonuniform quantizer given in Fig. \ref{gmimmsenu} and Fig. \ref{gmimmsenus}, the gain control factor that maximizes the GMI and the one that minimizes the MSE are different.
 The highly nonlinear quantizer given in Fig. \ref{gmimmsenus} provides an example of unusual behavior of $I_\textrm{GMI}(g)$, which achieves its maximum when the MSE is relatively large.

-\emph{Remark}: In achievable rate evaluation, if we use the additive noise model of the quantizer, i.e., treating the MSE as additive Gaussian noise, then we obtain an estimate as
+\emph{Remark}: In the achievable rate evaluation, if we use the additive noise model of the quantizer, i.e., treating the MSE as additive Gaussian noise, then we obtain an estimate as

 which may cause underestimate or overestimate.
 In particular, it overestimates the achievable rate when the optimal uniform quantization is used, while it may significantly underestimate the achievable rate when $\mathsf {mse}$ is much larger than $\gamma$, which is possible; see the numerical results in Fig. \ref{gmimsegamma} when the gain control factor (or loading factor) is far away from its optimal value.